deshpandeshrinath/deshpandeshrinath.github.io/_posts/2017-12-28-data-driven-synthesis.md

   - Should be invariant to Scale, Rotation, Translation
     - helps in large reduction in redundant data
   - Insensitive to sampling
-    - minimal effect of discretization on the representation
+    - Only Sensitive to shape regardless of timing information.
   - Low dimensionality
     - For efficient insertion and query
 - ### Data Generation
   - Data should be generated from such a distribution of linkage parameters which maximizes the variance in trajectory space.
 - ### Efficient Query Operation
+  - Cascaded Queries using Clustering
   - Data Reduction using Competitive Learning Methods like Growing Neural Gas
-  - Cascaded Queries using Clustering
 - ### Optimization of Results obtained from neighbor queries
   - Objective function can optimize the linkage based on partial curve matching
+  - Where objective function is the shape similarity (part or whole). -> Just like S.Kota's objective function of cumulative deviation.
 - ### AI techniques for intelligent synthesis:
   - [Build a knowledge-based System](https://en.wikipedia.org/wiki/Knowledge-based_systems)
   - Interactive and intelligent user feedback through machine learning.